 How do you reassure a fearful avoidant ex you’ll not abandon them?

+But sometimes you trigger a fearful avoidant’s fear or rejection and abandonment – knowingly or unknowingly.
 If you unknowingly trigger their fear of abandonment don’t panic, it doesn’t always end up in them pulling away or leaving.
 But if you keep triggering their fear of rejection or abandonment, and recreating their childhood trauma, you’ll become the person they love but also fear; and that’s not good for you when you become a part of their attachment trauma.

 Every now and then, let your fearful avoidant ex know that you are there for them, you’re thinking of them and they’re important to you.
 A text saying you are there for them or thinking of them is even more important to a fearful avoidant ex going through depression and may feel all alone and nobody care (and you, the person who used to care no longer care because they ended the relationship).